Life Certificate - "Lebensbescheinigung"

 Once a year, pensioners living in the U.S. receive the form “Lebensbescheinigung” (life certificate) requesting confirmation that they are still alive.
 The pensioner must personally sign this form and have his/her signature certified by an authorized agency or authority of their country of residence.

-The certification may, for example, be performed by a notary public, social security office, or physician.
+The certification may be performed by a notary public, a Social Security Administration office, or physician.
 Other certified authorities are listed on the form.

-Only in exceptions a Consular Officer at the Embassy or Consulate General may certify a life certificate.
+The Embassy or a Consulate General may also certify a life certificate.

-The pensioner must prove his or her identity by presenting valid ID.
-This includes a U.S. drivers license, a senior citizen ID card, or a non-drivers license.
-Different to the former regulation, a valid passport may, but does not need to be presented.
+The pensioner must prove his or her identity by presenting a valid ID.
+This includes a U.S. driver´s license, a senior citizen ID card, or a non-driver´s license.
+A valid passport may, but does not need to be presented.

 If the pensioner is unable to personally sign the life certificate (e.g. due to illness and/or incapacity) please find the information below.